EPCCed/eidf-docs/docs/dataingest/henry.md

 * Create a Dataset.
 You will need to provide the following minimal bits of information:
   * **Name**: The name for your dataset.
+  * **Bucket name**: this entry will automatically be populated from your dataset name to create your S3 bucket name.
+You can costumise the name for yourself subject to the constraints by editing the link though note if you change the dataset name you will overwrite the S3 bucket name link.
   * **Description**: a description for your dataset.
   * **Link**: a link describing your group/contact information.
   * **Contact email**: a contact email to answer queries about your data set (this is optional).